Living Treasures Committee 2009 Print E-mail

 Correspondence and Ceremony

-Margaret Wood has been a member of the Santa Fe Living Treasures Committee for three years.
-She currently writes the introduction for each Treasure for the Living Treasure ceremonies and assists with leading the ceremonies.
-She carries out specific correspondence needs.
-She is a speech pathologist in Santa Fe, working with elderly clients.
+Margaret Wood has been a member of the Santa Fe Living Treasures Committee for eight years.
+She currently writes each new treasure's introduction for the Living Treasure ceremonies and assists with leading the ceremonies.
+When she first moved to New Mexico in 1977, she was a companion to painter Georgia O’Keeffe.
+After that time, she wrote A Painter’s Kitchen, Recipes from the Kitchen of Georgia O’Keeffe and Remembering Miss O’Keeffe.
+She is currently a speech pathologist in Santa Fe, working with elderly clients.